A phenotype-structured mathematical model for the influence of hypoxia on oncolytic virotherapy: Numerical results

 \section{Numerical results}

 In this Section, we compare numerical simulations with the theoretical results described in the previous Section.
-The parameter values are listed in Table \ref{tab:parameters}; in Appendix \ref{app:num}, we explain how the values have been chosen, as well as the numerical method employed.
+To make the comparison between the epigenetic composition and spatial characterisation more straightforward, we introduce the \textit{average epigenetic trait}, defined as